Skip to Content

 For active and reactive forces to work, there must at least be two objects.
 You can’t tell active and reactive forces apart.
 The only difference would be that the forces act in opposite directions.

-Interestingly, both forces will occur at the same time without any time lag.
+Interestingly, both forces will occur simultaneously without any time lag.
 Kicking a table will cause the table to act as an active force, while your leg will act as a reactive force.
 This is what Newton’s law implies.

-As we just discussed how they both are different, let’s have a look at some similarities between them both.
+As we just discussed how they are different, let’s look at some similarities between them.

-• The magnitude of both the forces is equivalent
+• The magnitude of both forces is equivalent

 Despite being working simultaneously, both forces do not cancel each other.